-On October 27, 2014 Lara signed an option agreement with Paradigm Metals Limited ("Paradigm") to earn up to an 80% interest in the Company's Canindé Graphite Project in northeastern Brazil by making staged payments totalling US\$700,000 to Lara (US\$100,000 paid to date), funding a minimum US\$4,500,000 of exploration and development work and putting the project into commercial production.
-Under the terms of the agreement Paradigm can earn an initial 51% interest in the project as follows:
+On October 27, 2014 Lara signed an option agreement with Paradigm Metals Limited ("Paradigm") to earn up to an 80% interest in the Company's Canindé Graphite Project in northeastern Brazil by making staged payments totalling US\$700,000 to Lara (US\$100,000 paid), funding a minimum US\$4,500,000 of exploration and development work and putting the project into commercial production.
+Paradigm has elected to terminate the option and has agreed to return \$77,587 of Lara's funds.